liamhendricks/finalsoftwareblog/_posts/2024-03-19-armor-equipping.md

 {% include bilboard_image.html image-path="/assets/armor-equipping6.png" %}

 I wanted all of my armor sets to be interchangeable.
-Meaning a character could be wearing the gloves from one set, and the chest from another set, the boots from another different set and so on.
+Meaning a character could be wearing the gloves from one set, the chest from another set, the boots from another different set and so on.
 I realized that in order to make this work properly and keep the models from interacting oddly (pants showing through a robe, etc etc) I would have to create and follow a few standards.
 I created these rules arbitrarily, and your game may want to do it differently.